Type III Engineered Hardcoat

 Type III Anodizing Tip

-Do not be fooled by anodizers who claim they can produce Type III like anodizing in their Type II tanks.
+Do not be fooled by anodizers who claim they can produce Type III-like anodizing in their Type II tanks.
 Yes, the coating thickness will be similar but the properties of the coating will not.
-Type III anodizing takes special equipment and know how.
+Type III anodizing takes special equipment and know-how.
 When you specify Type III engineered hardcoat to Altech we provide it to you using our dedicated Type III tank.
-See the following example of what Type III Engineered Hardcoat should look like.

 Best results with Type III are achieved with 5000, 6000 and 7000 series alloys.
 High copper alloys like the 2000 series are not desirable.
 Neither are castings.